 The fair value of the Company's financial liabilities were each derived by using an income approach which required Level 3 inputs such as discounted estimated future cash flows.
 Refer to Note 5 for further information regarding the calculation of the cease-use liability and Note 8 for further information regarding the calculation of the lease financing liability.

-There were no transfers of assets or liabilities between levels for the years ended December 31, 2012 and 2013, or the six months ended June 30, 2014 (unaudited).
+There were no transfers of assets or liabilities between levels for the years ended December 31, 2014, or 2013.

 Note 5-Balance Sheet Components

 Cash and Cash Equivalents

 Cash and cash equivalents consisted of the following (in thousands):